mikenguyen13/data_analysis/_book/17-marginal-effect.md

 |            |                                           |                           |                                                                            |
 |            |                                           |                           | When we need a single interpretable summary that accounts for interactions |
 +------------+-------------------------------------------+---------------------------+----------------------------------------------------------------------------+

+: Comparison of MEM, AME, and MAE in Marginal Effect Computation

 **When to Use MAE**